The dark side of gamifying work

 Even war has been gamified: drone pilots operate in a highly gamified environment.
 Foeke Postma, a researcher and programme officer at the Dutch peace organization PAX, says that drone warfare often takes the shape of a game, right down to the joysticks or PlayStation-like controllers that the pilots use.
 ‘The US Airforce and the Royal Air Force have specifically targeted gamers to recruit as drone operators,’ he explains.
 The US drone program also employs game-like terminology when discussing targets.
 High-value assassination targets are called ‘jackpots’.
 Anyone caught near a jackpot during an airstrike is called ‘bugsplatter’.
 When drone pilots retire or transfer, they’re given a scorecard of kills.
 Postma says that this framework risks the total dehumanisation of the targets of drone warfare.
 In an interview with The Guardian, a drone pilot said: ‘Ever step on ants and never give it another thought?’

 The expansion of game-like elements into nongame spaces is a global phenomenon.
 We are all living in expanding, overlapping magic circles, with some places moving faster than others.
-China is introducing a national gamified social credit score called Sesame Credit.
-Your ranking is based on how well you repay loans, the scores of your friends, where you shop, and what you post to social media, and this ranking determines whether you can receive loans.
+China in introducing a national, gamified social credit score through public-private partnerships.
+Eight credit scoring systems have been granted charters and each has a share of the national credit system.
+One social credit system ranks you based on how well you repay loans, the scores of your friends, where you shop and what you post to social media.
+This ranking determines whether you can receive loans or obtain a visa.
 In the US, the more limited FICO score can determine whether you get an apartment, a car, or a job.

 The 20th-century French philosopher Michel Foucault would have said that these are technologies of power.
 Today, the interface designer and game scholar Sebastian Deterding says that this kind of gamification expresses a modernist view of a world with top-down managerial control.
 But the concept is flawed.
 Gamification promises easy, centralised overviews and control.
 ‘It’s a comforting illusion because de facto reality is not as predictable as a simulation,’ Deterding says.
 You can make a model of a city in SimCity that bears little resemblance to a real city.
 Mistaking games for reality is ultimately mistaking map for territory.
 No matter how well-designed, a simulation cannot account for the unforeseen.